MouriNaruto/MouriNaruto/ReadMe.md

 *MouriNaruto*, *Mouri_Naruto* and *Mouri* are my typical usernames.

-I am passionate about developing highly efficient software implementations with minimal syntax and reliance on third-party libraries, and love creating open-source projects and sometimes making contributions for other's.
+I am passionate about building efficient software with concise implementations and minimal third-party dependencies, and love creating open-source projects and sometimes making contributions for other's.
 I am also a [Microsoft MVP] and a [PCBeta moderator].
 Here is my [blog], [resume], [projects], [speeches] and [documentations].
 If you want to sponsor me, please read [Become a sponsor to Kenji Mouri](Sponsor).
 Also, I have provided [paid services](PaidServices.md).

 [Microsoft MVP]: https://mvp.microsoft.com/en-us/PublicProfile/5004706?fullName=Kenji%20Mouri